Short-Form Video Strategy for Restaurants & Cafes

 Angle: Skill showcase that justifies premium pricing

-Why it works: Satisfying transformation content triggers the brain's completion bias, compelling viewers to watch until the final plate is revealed — which is why this format consistently drives save rates above 8%.
+Planning note: Satisfying transformation content gives viewers a reason to watch until the final plate is revealed.
 The specific price anchor ($45) creates a value-judgment curiosity loop where viewers mentally assess whether the craftsmanship justifies the cost.
-This psychological tension keeps attention locked and generates comment debates that boost algorithmic distribution.
+This tension can also create comment debate around price, technique, and perceived value.

 The Honest Review Response